 Embark on an awe-inspiring adventure around Mount Faito – one of the most magnificent hikes on the Amalfi Coast.
 This 8 km loop starts from a cable car and takes you to heights above 3,300 feet (1,000 meters)!
 Reach for new horizons with your ascent to the summit of Mount Molare at 4,760 feet (1,450 meters) where you can marvel at dazzling 360° views over this wondrous region.

-You will be rewarded with breathtaking views of the islands of Capri, Ischia, and Procida as well as the entire Amalfi Coast and Sorrento.
+You will be rewarded with breathtaking views of Capri, Ischia, and Procida islands and the entire Amalfi Coast and Sorrento.
 On top of that, you will also catch a glimpse of Naples with its Gulf in all its glory.
 Not to mention the world-famous Mt.
 Vesuvius standing majestically next to Naples.

 Where to stay on Amalfi Coast

-The Amalfi Coast offers a wide range of accommodation options to cater to all kinds of travelers, from luxurious villas and resorts to cozy bed-and-breakfasts.
-If you’re looking for a more traditional experience, stay in one of the characteristic villages such as Ravello or Positano where you can get lost among the cobblestone streets and enjoy the stunning views of the sea.
+The Amalfi Coast offers various accommodation options for all kinds of travelers, from luxurious villas and resorts to cozy bed-and-breakfasts.
+If you’re looking for a more traditional experience, stay in one of the characteristic villages, such as Ravello or Positano, where you can get lost among the cobblestone streets and enjoy the stunning sea views.
 For a more secluded setting, opt for a villa in one of the hillside towns.

 Conclusion

-In conclusion, the Amalfi Coast offers a wide range of hiking opportunities, from leisurely walks to challenging treks, making it a perfect destination for outdoor enthusiasts and when backpacking in Italy.
-Whether you are looking for breathtaking views, a chance to explore the natural beauty of the region, or just some exercise, the Amalfi Coast has something to offer everyone.
+In conclusion, the Amalfi Coast offers many hiking opportunities, from leisurely walks to challenging treks, making it a perfect destination for outdoor enthusiasts and when backpacking in Italy.
+Whether you are looking for breathtaking views, a chance to explore the region’s natural beauty, or just some exercise, the Amalfi Coast has something to offer everyone.
 So, pack your hiking gear, grab your friends and family, and head to the Amalfi Coast for an unforgettable hiking experience!

 PIN IT